gyunggyung/LiOnConnect/README.md

 ### Job Offer
 1. 🔥GPU/TPU/NPU support for the project🔥.
 2. Someone to fine-tune and change LiOn together
-3. Someone to help with servingsomeone to create time series images such as webtoons, someone to create videos such as movies.
+3. Someone to help with serving
+4. Someone to create time series images such as webtoons, someone to create videos such as movies.
-4. Someone who can monetize services like OpenAI, Stability AI, and Huggingface.
+5. Someone who can monetize services like OpenAI, Stability AI, and Huggingface.

 Reach out to me at the email below with a little bit about yourself.